 These falls were created from the river Daiya that got diverted by a lava blast from a nearby volcano.
 Thank you to that volcano, because now we have one of the most therapeutic and gorgeous waterfalls in Tokyo!

 This entertaining and exhilarating city is a massive metropolis!
-Arriving in Tokyo is something that will leave you awe-inspired, and with our complete travel guide, every day of your trip will be full of adventures and break-taking wonderment!
+Arriving in Tokyo is something that will leave you awe-inspired, but with our complete travel guide, every day of your trip will be full of adventures.

-Constant growth and change make this city something that drives forward and pushes other places in Japan to do the same, making Tokyo a pioneer city.
-On these trips, you will find yourself immersed in a feeling of wow, opening your mind to a completely different way of life.
+Tokyo is a pioneer city.
+Constant growth and change make this city something that drives forward and pushes other places in Japan to do the same.
+You will return from Tokyo a changed person yourself.

-This is sure to be a traveling memory that will be with you forever, spoken about again and again with friends and family!
+This is sure to be a traveling memory that will be with you forever.

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.

 - Backpacker’s Guide to the Best Hostels in Kobe for Summer

 - Backpacking in Japan Travel on any Budget

 - 30 Coolest Things to Do in Kyoto